 Osher Lifelong Learning Institute (OLLI)

 The Osher Lifelong Learning Institute at Auburn University (OLLI at Auburn) provides academic, not for credit programming for adults 50 years and beyond.
-Members of OLLI at Auburn participate in a variety of activities including academic courses, social activities, special lectures and workshops, and events at Auburn University.
-OLLI members participate in leadership through an Advisory Board of Directors and Committees.
+Members of OLLI at Auburn participate in a variety of activities including academic courses, social activities, special lectures and workshops, and events at Auburn University and in Montgomery at AUM.
+As member led, member driven organization, OLLI members participate in leadership and service through an Advisory Board of Directors and Committees.

 Founded in the Spring of 1990 as the Academy for Lifelong Learners (AUall), the program affiliated with the Bernard Osher Foundation in 2007.
 With a name change to OLLI at Auburn, the program has flourished and expanded.
 OLLI at Auburn is part of the Office of the Vice President for University Outreach.